a.k.a. Old Ironsides

 THE END OF THE ROAD

-When plans were being made for a new water park to replace the old Swimming Pool, water slides were placed to allow the railroad to pass through their supports.
+When plans were being made for a new water park to replace the old Swimming Pool, water slides were placed to allow a slightly the railroad (which would be shifted closer to the buildings of Pioneer Village) to pass through their supports.
 The ride closed at the end of the 1988 season for construction of Lagoon-A-Beach.
 The following spring, as Lagoon was beginning another season, Ivan M. Lincoln interviewed Lagoon’s entertainment director, Ron Van Woerden, who spoke of plans to connect the tracks of the Wild Kingdom Train and P.V.R.R.
 The article states, “…instead of one train encircling Pioneer Village and another encircling the lagoon, the two sets of tracks will be joined for one long railroad excursion around both.”
 This was about the same time that Lagoon was trying to get plans approved by the Farmington City Council to develop the area that would become the home of Rattlesnake Rapids and initially included the P.V.R.R. and a mine train coaster.
 Plans for this development had to be redrawn and submitted many times until an agreement could be reached.
 This may have contributed to the delay on connecting the two railroads.
 Another article in July 1995 hints at the loss Pioneer Village had suffered since Lagoon-A-Beach opened in 1989: “…Howard Freed, who has been curator of Pioneer Village…says the number of visitors here has been sagging ever since the Old Ironsides railway closed…” The article then discussed the upcoming installation of Rattlesnake Rapids and said that after it was completed “park personnel hope some day to add a new railroad line that would encircle the park and attract even more Pioneer Village guests.”

 Ultimately, the P.V.R.R. never reopened, probably due to a combination of factors such as maintenance costs, the safety concern of having multiple crossings or focusing on other attractions and projects elsewhere in the park.